markjivko/kronup-php/CONTRIBUTING.md

-# Welcome to the contributing guide for Kronup PHP SDK
+# Welcome to the contributing guide for kronup PHP SDK

 Thank you for investing your time in contributing to our project!